oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_PyTorch_GettingStarted/README.md

 1. Navigate to the directory with the TensorFlow sample:
 ```
-cd ~/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPyTorch_GettingStarted
+cd ~/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_PyTorch_GettingStarted
 ```
-2. submit this "IntelPyTorch_GettingStarted" workload on the selected node with the run script.
+2. submit this "Intel_Extension_For_PyTorch_GettingStarted" workload on the selected node with the run script.
 ```
 ./q ./run.sh
 ```
-> the run.sh contains all the instructions needed to run this "TensorFlow_HelloWorld" workload
+> the run.sh contains all the instructions needed to run this "Intel_Extension_For_PyTorch_Hello_World" workload

 ### Build and run additional samples
 Several sample programs are available for you to try, many of which can be compiled and run in a similar fashion.
 Experiment with running the various samples on different kinds of compute nodes or adjust their source code to experiment with different workloads.